-This bill aims to enhance higher education in Minnesota through a series of funding and policy changes that affect the Office of Higher Education, Minnesota State Colleges and Universities, and the University of Minnesota.
+This bill aims to enhance higher education in Minnesota through a series of funding initiatives and policy changes affecting the Office of Higher Education, Minnesota State Colleges and Universities, and the University of Minnesota.
 It introduces new scholarship and student aid programs, modifies existing grant programs, and updates reporting requirements.
-Key provisions include the establishment of a standardized financial aid offer form, adjustments to sexual misconduct grievance processes, and the allocation of funds for initiatives such as support for Tribal colleges, emergency assistance grants for students, and programs to improve retention and completion rates for students of color.
-Significant appropriations for fiscal years 2026 and 2027 are outlined, including funding for workforce development scholarships, emergency assistance grants, and hunger-free campus activities.
+Key provisions include the establishment of a standardized financial aid offer form, adjustments to sexual misconduct grievance processes, and the introduction of a tuition and fee maximum for four-year programs.
+The bill allocates funds for initiatives supporting student parents, addressing food insecurity, and providing emergency assistance grants, with specific appropriations for fiscal years 2026 and 2027.

 Statutes affected: Introduction: 135A.052, 135A.15, 135A.1582, 136A.01, 136A.101, 136A.103, 136A.121, 136A.1465, 136A.155, 136A.162, 136A.1701, 136A.1796, 136A.246, 136A.65, 136A.653, 136A.658, 136A.69, 136A.82, 136A.821, 136A.822, 136A.824, 136A.833, 136A.834, 136A.87, 136A.901, 137.022, 137.375, 151.37, 474A.061